samfoy/EYG/README.markdown

 ####Updates:

+* Can now do most basic text editing for alpha.
+Deciding now what will be the best way to implement numbers.

 * Keyboard now has rudimentary function, most added things will be features

 * Added inital javascript, this is not the eventual intended function, but